wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/power-virtual-agents-teams/includes/create-flow.md

 3. You may see a screen here confirming your flow connections.
 Select **Continue**.

-4. You will now see the flow template, with the Power Virtual Agents input and output steps.
-We are not bringing any inputs from the chat into this flow, so we don’t need to do anything here in that first stage. **Add an action** between the input and output steps.
+4. you'll now see the flow template, with the Power Virtual Agents input and output steps.
+We aren't bringing any inputs from the chat into this flow, so we don’t need to do anything here in that first stage. **Add an action** between the input and output steps.

     > [!div class="mx-imgBorder"]
     > [![Screenshot highlighting Add an action button.](../media/add-action.png)](../media/add-action.png#lightbox)